Postgraduate funding for Art students

 Interviews: Thursday, 7 December and Friday, 8 December 2017

 Applicants selected to be put forward for CHASE from this round of applications will then write a CHASE application in consultation with their proposed supervisor.
-The application will first be considered at institutional level; that is, in competition with other applications across Goldsmiths.
+The application will first be considered at an institutional level; that is, in competition with other applications across Goldsmiths.
 If successful at this level, the application will then be entered into the competition at the level of the CHASE consortium.
 Successful candidates will be notified of final decisions in April 2018.

 Please note that applicants who are interviewed and accepted onto the MPhil/PhD Programme in Round 1, but not put forward for CHASE funding, will automatically be considered for a Departmental Doctoral Research Bursary in Round 2.